-4.21 In seeking to gather information during the review process the Council will liaise internally between departments, this will include liaison with fraud investigators if there is reason to believe that information is being withheld or is potentially fraudulent.
+4.21 In seeking to gather information during the review process the Council will liaise with fraud investigators if there is reason to believe that information is being withheld or is potentially fraudulent.
 As part of this process tenants may be interviewed either formally or informally by fraud officers.